© Crown copyright 2021

 You can use services to:

-You can sit in and observe your pupils’ driving tests but you can’t take any part in the test and you must follow certain rules.
+You can sit in and observe your pupils’ driving tests but you cannot take any part in the test and you must follow certain rules.

 There are different rules for filming or recording a driving test.